 Where in your body do you feel the most pain?
-Is there anything you can do to soothe it, either with the aid of medicine, advice from a healthcare professional (for example your GP, NHS Direct, a walk-in clinic), or things you can do at home?
+Is there anything you can do to soothe it, either with the aid of over-thecounter or prescription medication, advice from a healthcare professional (for example your GP, NHS Direct, a walk-in clinic), or things you can do at home?

-If you are not comfortable seeing a male doctor you have the right to request a female doctor.
-Also you can refuse any examinations you are uncomfortable with.
+You have the right to request a doctor that you feel comfortable with.
+You can refuse any examinations you are uncomfortable with.
 All professionals should ask your permission to examine you or touch you.

-Some ways you can soothe your body:
+Some ways you can soothe your body

 Release positive chemicals through exercise.
-Frequent and regular physical exercise boosts the immune system, improves mental health, helps prevent depression, and encourages positive self-esteem.
+Exercise boosts the immune system, improves mental health, and can increase selfesteem.
 Exercise is also good for sleep.